HaleFader/HaleFader.github.io/index.md

        style="width: 100%; max-width: 100%; height: 500px; border: none;">
 </iframe>
 <figcaption style="font-style: italic; text-align: center; margin-top: 10px; color: #555;">
  Figure 2: Three different bar plots showing the restaurant counts, most occurring cuisines across New York City and most occurring violation codes.
-By clicking on the grey button <br> you can switch between the three plots and dragging your cursor over the bar tells you the exact number of restaurants/violations.
+By clicking on the grey button  you can switch between the three plots and dragging your cursor over the bar tells you the exact number of restaurants/violations.
 </figcaption>
 </figure>